 (Any idea why I'm seeing the above console warnings? (repeated 16 times - one for each "virtual" core)

 "Not really.
 I see the same messages on my system as well.
 The SMC is the top trade secret of Apple (because it plays a certain role in binding Mac OS X to original Apple hardware), so there is no documentation about it, and all parts of the kernel referring to the SMC have been "censored" in the source code.

 The message appears while the kernel is initializing its platform plug-ins.
 The ACPI_SMC_CtrlLoop is the part of the kernel which organizes power and thermal management of the hardware, always running, and linking the power management parts built into the firmware to their counterparts in the operating system.
 A "P state" is basically a firmware table which lists at which combinations of CPU voltage, and clock frequencies the CPU is allowed to run and which effects each combination will have on power consumption and temperature.
 The message suggests that Intel Turbo Boost is enabled, but the corresponding control table for turbo mode is missing in the firmware.
 (If it matters this April 2009 shipped model has .B03 boot rom, vs .B04 in current shipments.
-Although the SMC version is the same.-Mike)
+Although the SMC version is the same.-M)

 This looks like a bug, but I currently have no information whether this is a critical or harmless defect, or if it may have any negative influence on turbo boost operation.

 (All the discussion above from Friday finally made me make time to install Temperature Monitor on mine.)

 My Initial Test Results (OS X vs Windows):Temperature Monitor Readings after 3 straight iTunes songs played: